Help with the yResults Chart

 Marker values shown in red indicate markers that mutate or change more frequently than usual and marker values shown in black indicate more stable markers that mutate or change less often.
 A value of 0 underlined and in blue indicates the lab reported a null value or no result for that marker or that the lab did not test that marker.
 A yellow background indicates that the Participant's marker value differs from the predominant marker value for the Family Group.

-Haplogroups are roughly equivalent to nationality and are an indication of one's deep ancestry.
-One good place to start learning about your deep ancestry is looking at your Haplogroup in conjunction with the
+Haplogroups are roughly equivalent to nationality and indicate one's deep ancestry.
+One good place to start learning about your deep ancestry is by looking at your Haplogroup in conjunction with the Haplogroup Migration Map.

-Haplogroups shown in green after the name of the Participant's EKA have been confirmed with a special DNA test called a SNP test.
+Haplogroups shown in green after the name of the Participant's EKA have been confirmed with a special DNA test called an SNP test.

 Haplogroups shown in red after the name of the Participant's EKA have been predicted based on unambiguous results in the Participant's DNA.